This post was originally published in June 2013 and updated in April 2020.

-If you’ve got a finicky toddler on your hands, then you know new foods can be a temperamental topic.
-Yet, I believe you should give new foods for picky toddlers a try.
+If you’ve got a finicky toddler on your hands, then you know food for picky toddlers can be a temperamental topic.
+Yet, I believe you should give the following foods a try.

-Real success comes from getting kids to like a variety of food, and want to eat them.
+Real success comes from helping kids to like a variety of food, and want to eat them.

 One way to increase your chances for success is by introducing key foods that will bridge the gap to variety down the road.

 Trying new foods with children is something you should be doing regularly.

 Exposure is a proven path to eating a variety of nutritious foods and growing to like them.

 And while toddlers can be a finicky bunch, that shouldn’t deter you from giving it your best shot.